MathGoOli/easy_webscrp_tables/README.md

 HOW TO USE:
 1) install requirements.
-2) use request_data('your target site here', 'table class', 'your sheet name', 'your sheet name')
+2) use request_data('your target site here', 'table class', 'your file name', 'your sheet name')